 Pour the batter into the prepared pan and bake for 25-30 minutes, or until a knife comes out clean when inserted into the middle of the brownies.
 Let the brownies cool a bit while you make the fudge frosting.

 In a medium sauce pan, melt the butter.
 Add the brown sugar and corn syrup and stir to combine.
 Add the sweetened condensed milk and mix.
 Do not boil the mixture.
-You only want to heat it up enough so that it will melt the white chocolate chips.
+Only heat it up enough so that it will melt the white chocolate chips.
 Add the white chocolate and a pinch of salt.
 Remove the sauce pan from the heat and stir until they melt completely.

 Pour the mixture over the brownies and spread into an even layer.
 Let the fudge frosting set up at room temperature for at least an hour (ideally overnight).

-Whenever it comes time to slice the brownies, it might be helpful to stick them in the fridge for a couple of hours so that they firm up before slicing.
-Enjoy!
+Pro tip: It might be helpful to stick them in the fridge for a couple of hours so that they firm up before slicing.